justeattakeaway/pie/apps/pie-docs/src/components/textarea/overview/overview.md

 #### Alphanumeric

-Both letters and numbers are allowed, for all use-cases this will be used.
+Both letters, numbers and certain special characters are allowed, for the majority of use-cases this will be used.

 {% contentPageImage {
     src:"../../../assets/img/components/textarea/alphanumeric.svg",